Food, Filter and Fish Habitat—what’s not to love?

 - Natural disasters

-- Shellfish disease
+- Shellfish diseases and predators

-- Unsuitable water quality
+- Water quality degradation

 Restoring Oysters and Water Quality

-Oyster habitat in North Carolina ranges from deep water reefs in the Pamlico Sound (sub-tidal) to low relief patch reefs in intertidal waters and reefs fringing salt marshes along our estuarine shorelines (inter-tidal).
+Oyster habitat in North Carolina ranges from deep water reefs in the Pamlico Sound (sub-tidal) to low relief patch reefs in intertidal waters and reefs fringing salt marshes along our estuarine shorelines (intertidal).
 We are the only state that has both types of reefs on our coast.
 We are lucky that enough of our oyster population remains to produce larvae to repopulate reefs in most of our estuaries; North Carolina is in far less dire straits than the Chesapeake Bay, so there’s hope.